Thibauth/pgn/pgn.md

 ### Tag: Time

-This uses a time-of-day value in the form "HH:MM:SS"; similar to the Date tag except that it denotes the local clock time (hours, minutes, and seconds) of the start of the game.
-Note that colons, not periods, are used for field separators for the Time tag value.
+This uses a time-of-day value in the form `"HH:MM:SS"`; similar to the `Date` tag except that it denotes the local clock time (hours, minutes, and seconds) of the start of the game.
+Note that colons, not periods, are used for field separators for the `Time` tag value.
 The value is taken from the local time corresponding to the location given in the Site tag pair.

 ### Tag: UTCTime

-This tag is similar to the Time tag except that the time is given according to the Universal Coordinated Time standard.
+This tag is similar to the `Time` tag except that the time is given according to the Universal Coordinated Time standard.

 ### Tag:; UTCDate

-This tag is similar to the Date tag except that the date is given according to the Universal Coordinated Time standard.
+This tag is similar to the `Date` tag except that the date is given according to the Universal Coordinated Time standard.

 ## Time control